 The fair is known for its welcoming atmosphere, eclecticism and elegance.
 Brafa’s size means you can get a good impression of the fair in a few hours, leaving you lots of time to linger over your favourite pieces!

 - Brafa is one of the art and antiques sector’s top 5 fairs.

-- 16 countries are represented (Austria, Belgium, Canada, Denmark, France, Germany, Great Britain, Hungary, Italy, Japan, Luxemburg, Monaco, Russia, Spain, Switzerland, the Netherlands and the USA)
+- 16 countries are represented (Belgium, France, Germany, Great Britain, Greece, Hungary, Italy, Japan, Luxemburg, Monaco, Morocco, Russia, Spain, Switzerland, the Netherlands and the USA)

 - 20 specialities are covered, including classical archaeology, tribal art, pre-Colombian art, Asian art, jewellery, silverware, coins, furniture and art objects dating from the Middle Ages to today, old and modern paintings, contemporary art and design, sculpture, ceramics, contemporary glass and porcelain, carpets and textiles, drawings, original cartoons, engravings, rare books, photography and autographs…

 - 100 experts from around the world are involved to verify the authenticity, quality and condition of the different objects on display…